raulmax319/sm64plus/DEV_CHANGELOG.md

 - Added the "Fix Exploits" setting, which fixes several exploits in the game like the bomb clip, hands-free holding, and the Backwards Long Jump.

 ### Changes:
+- Completely overhauled the \"Stay in Course After Getting a Star\" setting.
+You no longer get kicked out of a level after defeating bosses or getting key stars.
+This should make the whole experience way more seamless.
 - Completely overhauled the custom camera mode.
 It should now feel much more natural to use and behave much closer to the cameras of more modern 3D platformers.
+- Changed how controller button mapping works.
+This unfortunately makes button mapping way harder without the use of the launcher.
+- Tweaked the difficulty of the "Constant Chase!" mode option for the Green Demon Mode and made it way more forgiving.
+For those who want an experience closer to how it was before, now there's an "Unfair Chase!!!" option as well.
 - Updated the codebase to include the latest commits to the sm64-port repository, and made countless technical changes and fixes in the process.
 This ideally shouldn't make any visible differences in gameplay.
 - Made Mario crouch faster with the \"Improved Controls\" setting enabled.
 - Made it easier to do long jumps with the \"Improved Controls\" setting.